CUBRID/cubrid-manual/en/install.rst

         *   **Running CUBRID automatically in Linux when the system is started**

-            How to use service or chkconfig command If you use SH or RPM package to install CUBRID, the cubrid script will be included in the $CUBRID/share/init.d directory.
+            When you use SH package to install CUBRID, the cubrid script will be included in the $CUBRID/share/init.d directory.
 In this file, you can find the environment variable, **CUBRID_USER**.
-If you change this variable to the Linux account with which CUBRID has been installed and register it in /etc/init.d, then you can use service or chkconfig command to run CUBRID automatically when the Linux system is started.
+You should change this variable to the Linux account with which CUBRID has been installed and register it in /etc/init.d, then you can use service or chkconfig command to run CUBRID automatically when the Linux system is started.

+            When you use RPM package to install CUBRID, the cubrid script will be included in /etc/init.d.
+But you still need to change the environment variable in "cubrid" script file, $CUBRID_USER into "cubrid" account.

         *   **In /etc/hosts file, check if a host name and an IP address mapping is normal**